hunainmuneer/Finding-Worlds-Oldest-businesses-using-SQL/README.md

 - The previous SQL query generated lots of rows which was difficult to analyze.
 Lets look at those categories which has at least 5 businesses.
 - This SQL query filters down to top categories of the businesses in each continent from 578 till 1999.

+## Key Findinga:

+- The world's oldest business is present in Japan, founded in 578.
+- Kongō Gumi is the world's oldest business in Japan which operates in the Construction category.
+- There are only 6 businesses that were founded before year 1000 who survived a millennium.
+- "Banking & Finance" is the most popular category.
+- The founding year of the world's oldest business in each continent:
+    - Asia : 578
+    - Europe : 803
+    - North America : 1534
+    - South America : 1565
+    - Africa : 1772
+    - Oceania : 1809
+ - The continents and their top business categories:
+    - Africa : Banking & Finance	| Aviation & Transport | Postal Service
+    - Europe : Distillers, Vintners, & Breweries	| Manufacturing & Production
+    - Asia : Banking & Financ | Aviation & Transport

+  ## The End